pkars/espages/markdown/es-faq.md

 Answer
 :   First, please make sure LoD 1.10 or higher (1.10, 1.11, 1.11b, 1.12,
     etc) is installed.
-A mod isn\'t a stand-alone game, and needs [the original game installed]{.ul}.
+A mod isn\'t a stand-alone game, and needs [the original game installed]{.ul}.\
+    \
     Next, please make sure the Expansion disc is in your CD drive.
 The launcher may suppress the no-cd message in some environment.
-Please don\'t use any hacks like no-cd crack or loader.
+Please don\'t use any hacks like no-cd crack or loader.\
+    \
     If you\'re using Daemon Tools and MiniCD, make sure that SafeDisc and SecuROM is selected in the advanced preferences.

 do i need the disc eveen if i bought it online?

-### ES randomly crashes when I directly run ES. [†](https://web.archive.org/web/20201026111906/http://miyoshino.la.coocan.jp/eswiki/?FAQ#n74943de "n74943de"){#n74943de .anchor_super} {#content_1_7}
+### ES randomly crashes when I directly run ES. {#n74943de}

 Question
 :   ES randomly crashes when I directly run ES by a shortcut with